eclipse-sumo/sumo/docs/web/docs/Installing/Linux_Build.md

   1.6.x.
 It is highly recommended to also install Proj to have support for geo-conversion and referencing.
 Another common requirement is network import from shapefile (arcgis).
-This requires the GDAL libray.
+This requires the GDAL library.
 To compile you will need the devel versions of all packages.
   For openSUSE this means installing libxerces-c-devel, libproj-devel, libgdal-devel, and fox16-devel.
 There are some [platform specific and manual build instructions for the